BriancaKnight/MOOD/README.md

 * None.

 ## Stretch Goals
-* Add a "Breathing Exercise" functionality where users can blow out candles, spread the seeds of a dandilion, or make a kite fly in the wind to encourage centering and regulation.
+* Add a "Breathing Exercise" functionality where users can blow out candles, spread the seeds of a dandelion, or make a kite fly in the wind to encourage centering and regulation.
-* Add a "Sensory Touch Drawing Board" where users can experience thereputic art with brushes that vibrate on different frequencies.
+* Add a "Sensory Touch Drawing Board" where users can experience therapeutic art with brushes that vibrate on different frequencies.
 * Create different age groups for users.
 Currently the app is aimed to 4-7 year olds, and I would like to create a 8-11, 12-15, and "grown" age classes with more targeted help.
 * Create user profiles to keep track of moods, journals, and artwork made in the drawing board.